November 20, 2020 – March 7, 2021

 About the artists:

-A-Clip, are about 55 political cinema spots collectively produced by artists and activists for the cinema, in 1997 and 2000.
+A-Clip, are political short films collectively produced by artists and activists for the cinema, in 1997 and 2000.

 Jaaaa (Josef Strau, Amelie von Wulfen, Ariane Müller, Alice Creischer, Andreas Siekmann) was founded in 1996 in Berlin to collaboratively produce animation videos.